 Those is despair may express a hope, but they do not believe what they want will happen.
 Their hope is more like a wish and lacks the anticipation of hope.
 Just thinking about the future can be painful for those who have become despondent about unrealized dreams.
 Despair can be a toxic and deadly place to camp out in for prolonged periods of time.

 If you haven’t figured it out yet, facing adversity with a hope-filled expectation really is the best attitude to possess.
 Entering the ring against adversity with the belief that we will certainly lose, or at best last only the first round, is not a helpful approach to being the me we want to be.
-Ortberg asserts that being a hope-er is needed in order to be the best version of ouselves.
+Ortberg asserts that being a hope-er is what is needed to be the best version of ourselves.
 When we hope, we feed our belief for a future that is prosperous and welcoming.
-When we hope, we quiet despair and resignation.
+When we hope, we quiet the despair and resignation.